Sponsored by Paramount Pictures. Sherlock Gnomes opens in theaters on March 23.

-- watch the cookies during the last minute and remove once all the candy is melted
+- Watch the cookies at the last minute and remove them once all the candy is melted.

 - If you want your magnifying glass to look exactly like the one Sherlock Gnomes uses in the movie, you can color your cookie dough green.
-I wanted my cookies to look more like a traditional magnifying glass so I baked the plain cookies then brushed them with FDA approved, edible, gold luster dust.
+I wanted my cookies to look more like a traditional magnifying glass so I baked the plain cookies and then brushed them with FDA-approved, edible, gold luster dust.